Eighth Air Force (game): Publication history

 In 1993, GMT Games published Rise of the Luftwaffe, a card-based wargame designed by Gene Billingsley, Rodger B. MacGowan, and Dan Verssen that was billed as the first in the Down in Flames series of games.
 Two years later, GMT released Eighth Air Force, the second in the series, also created by Billingsley, MacGowan and Versen.
 MacGowan supplied the artwork.
 The second game was not a standalone game but an expansion of Rise of the Luftwaff — the first game was needed in order to play the second game.

 Between 2001 and 2017, GMT would publish another ten games in the Down in Flames series.

 Reception

 In Issue 22 of Paper Wars Dav Townsend noted, "The system uses cards, like Avalon Hill's Up Front or Naval War.
 Avoiding both the former's rule excesses and the latter's trivialization of history, the Down in Flames series provides a clever, fast-paced flavoring of World War II dogfighting."
 Townsend concluded, "Eighth Air Force needs a shade more work to make it excellent, but as is, it s easily worth the money."

+In Issue 5 of Zone of Control, Steve Keifer noted "The cardplay is fast, with lots of action ...
+By the end of the evening there will be many kills and cratered targets."
+Keifer concluded by giving the game ratings of "Excellent" for gameplay and "Average" for historicity.

 In Issue 8 of Simulacrum, Joseph Scoleri noted "As one might expect from such a system, the emphasis is on flavor rather than simulation.
 Nonetheless, the attention to historical detail and entertaining gameplay make the games attractive to nearly anyone interested in the era covered."